eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 It is the exact point of why I decided to start blogging in the first place.
 Conversely, writing forces me to read more.

-That being said, you might see some typos, grammatical errors, inconsistencies, and slip-ups in my posts as I improve my writing capabilities.
+That said, you might see some grammatical errors, inconsistencies, and slip-ups in my posts.

-English will be the primary language here.
-Although from time to time you might encounter Tagalog or [Hiligaynon](https://en.wikipedia.org/wiki/Hiligaynon_language) terminologies in my posts, rest assured I will provide my own translation with the given context.
-Non-English terms will appear in *italics*.
+Over the years, I’ve realized that people will always make mistakes in conversation—especially in casual ones.
+Let’s do our best not to be pedantic about it—embrace mistakes.
+It is what makes us humans after all.
+In formal or academic registers, of course it is a different story.

 ## Subscribing
 My blog is RSS-enabled.
 You can subscribe to it using your preferred RSS reader by adding `https://eillanrt.github.io/index.xml` to your subscription list.